View from Ibberton Hill

-East- From Sturminster Newton take the A357 to Blandford, at the staggered crossroads (New Cross, approximately 2 miles
+North- From Sturminster Newton take the A357 to Blandford, at the staggered crossroads (New Cross, approximately 2 miles

 from Sturminster Newton Town Bridge) after the Fiddleford Inn turn right to Okeford Fitzpaine, then Belchalwell and into Ibberton (about 3 miles from New Cross).
 The Village Hall is the first building on the left after the Ibberton village sign.

-junction and follow the road to Ibberton.
+the T junction and follow the road to Ibberton.
 Continue through the village of Ibberton and the Hall will be on your right just as you leave the village.

 From Hazelbury Bryan, diagonally opposite The Antelope Pub, take the road to the church and Woolland that passes beside the war memorial 'island'.
 At the school turn left and pass the church on your right.
 Continue along